N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 You can be offered interest rates anywhere between 1.99% and 19.99% p.a and additional fees may be due if you’re in default of monthly payments or want to change your credit plan.

-If you’re from Ireland, Slovakia, Belgium or Spain, you can add your N26 card to Google Pay (formerly called Android Pay), so that you can make contactless payments in stores using your mobile phone.
+If you’re from Denmark, Finland, France, Belgium, Germany, Ireland, Italy, Norway, Poland, Slovakia, Spain, Switzerland or Sweden, you can add your N26 card to Google Pay (formerly known as Android Pay), so that you can make contactless payments in stores using your mobile phone.

 For this to work the store needs to have a point-of-sale system that supports this technology and your Android mobile device has to support NFC (near field communication) and HCE (host card emulation).

-To pay in a store using Google Pay all you have to do is unlock your phone and hold it near the terminal until a check mark appears on the screen.
-You don’t even have to launch an app.
+To pay in a store using Google Pay all you have to do is unlock your phone and hold the back of it near the terminal until a check mark appears on the screen.
+You don’t even have to launch any app.

-If your phone doesn’t support the necessary protocols you can still purchase apps in the Google Play Store, make in-app purchases and make payments in websites using Google Pay, wherever it’s supported.
+If your phone doesn’t support the necessary protocols you can still use Google Pay to purchase apps in Google Play Store, make in-app purchases and make payments on websites, wherever it’s supported as a payment method.

 If you are from Germany or Austria you may be able to avail of the N26 overdraft facility.
 You can apply from within your account settings within the N26 app under “Overdraft facility”.

-The referral program is offered in the following countries: Germany, Austria, Ireland, France, Spain, Italy, the Netherlands, Belgium, Portugal, Finland, Luxembourg, Estonia, Greece, and Slovakia.
+The referral program is currently offered in the following countries: Germany, Austria, Ireland, France, Spain, Italy, the Netherlands, Belgium, Portugal, Finland, Luxembourg, Estonia, Greece, Slovakia, Slovenia, Sweden, Switzerland, Norway, Denmark, Poland, Iceland and Liechtenstein.

 Okay, so N26 generally offers a much smoother and better banking experience than most traditional banks, but how about the security?
 Is it up to par?